K. Michelle teams up with Lifetime on plastic surgery reversal series

 "My Killer Body with K. Michelle" to air on the channel in 2022

-K. Michelle is set to host a new reality television series that will chronicle people’s negative experiences with plastic surgery.
+K. Michelle is set to host a new reality television series that will chronicle people’s negative experiences with plastic and now need the help form a true expert like the plastic surgeons in Lexington.

 The show, My Killer Body with K. Michelle, will premiere on Lifetime.
 It’s set to air in 2022.